proficientlyjobs/remix-seo/README.md

 ## Sitemap

-Add to your project a route moodule called `app/routes/sitemap[.]xml.ts` with the following contents.
+Add to your project a route module called `app/routes/sitemap[.]xml.ts` with the following contents.

 ```ts
 import { routes } from "@remix-run/dev/server-build";